semaphoreci/docs/docs/reference/semaphore-changelog.md

 ### Week of June 10, 2019

 - The workflow page got a fresh new look.
-It shows the elapsed time of each job, letting you spot inefficiencies easily.
+It shows the elapsed time of each job, letting you easily spot inefficiencies.
-  It also prepares the ground for some new features we'll announce soon.
+  This is also in preparation for some new features we'll announce soon.
-- Reduced the time it takes a task to complete after the last job.
+- Reduced the time it takes for a task to complete after the last job.

 ### Week of May 27, 2019